aospapp/aosp/tools/metalava/README.md

 # Metalava

-(Also known as "doclava2", but deliberately not named doclava2 since crucially it does not generate docs; it's intended only for **meta**data extraction and generation.)
+Metalava is a metadata generator intended for JVM type projects.
+The main users of this tool are Android Platform and AndroidX libraries, however this tool also works on non-Android libraries.

-Metalava is a metadata generator intended for the Android source tree, used for a number of purposes:
+Metalava has many features related to API management.
+Some examples of the most commonly used ones are:

-* Allow extracting the API (into signature text files, into stub API files (which in turn get compiled into android.jar, the Android SDK library) and more importantly to hide code intended to be implementation only, driven by javadoc comments like @hide, @$doconly, @removed, etc, as well as various annotations.
+* Allows extracting the API (into signature text files, into stub API files which in turn get compiled into android.jar, the Android SDK library) and more importantly to hide code intended to be implementation only, driven by javadoc comments like @hide, @doconly, @removed, etc, as well as various annotations.

-* Extracting source level annotations into external annotations file (such as the typedef annotations, which cannot be stored in the SDK as .class level annotations).
+* Extracting source level annotations into external annotations file (such as the typedef annotations, which cannot be stored in the SDK as .class level annotations) to ship alongside the Android SDK and used by Android Lint.

 * Diffing versions of the API and determining whether a newer version is compatible with the older version.
+(See [COMPATIBILITY.md](COMPATIBILITY.md))

 ## Building and running